januszgrze/bitcoinrollups/thebasics/blog_links.md

 ## Blogs, articles and threads on Bitcoin rollups

-You can find the full list of written materials in the sections below.
+In this page, you can find the full list of written materials in the sections below.
+Make a cuppa, have a seat and dive in.

 This a living document, and links are added every week.
 If you'd like to contribute to documenting the development of ZK Rollups on Bitcoin, click here.

 ---